elastos/Elastos.Hive.HttpAPITests/testcases.rst

      - Expect
      - Auto/Manual
    * - 1
-     - GET and POST without required argument.
+     - GET without required argument.
-     - 400 code.
+     - 500 code.
      - A
    * - 2
-     - GET and POST with correct "arg" argument.
+     - GET with correct "arg" argument.
      - 200 code and body correct.
      - A
    * - 3
-     - GET and POST with correct "arg" argument but value incorrect.
+     - GET with error "arg" value.
 Eg. xxxx
      - 500 code.
      - A
    * - 4
-     - GET and POST with correct "arg" argument ,value correct but not exist.Eg.
+     - GET with correct "arg" argument ,value correct but not exist.Eg.
 QmbFMke1KXqnYyBBWxB74N4c5SBnJMVAiMNRcGu6x1AwQh
      - Timeout and error.
      - A
    * - 5
      - GET with "output" argument.
-     - <>
+     - <Discard in current version.>
      - M
    * - 6
      - GET with "archive" argument.
-     - <>
+     - <Discard in current version.>
      - M
    * - 7
      - GET with "compress" argument with correct bool value.